Shiwid/Youtube-Downloader/README.md

 # Thats a little project just for me and my friends.

-# the main goal of this app is just to download videos in mp3 format, mostly for editing!
+# the main goal of this app is just to download videos in mp3 or mp4 format mostly for editing!

 # YAY!

-(may add the function to download in .mp4 too later idk xd)
+#ps: u may need to convert the file if you are using Sony Vegas